-Health Issue and Program Evaluation Fact Sheet (25%): Each student will produce a 1 - 2 page fact sheet intended for the general public that addresses a reproductive or perinatal health issue and the following: 1) a public health intervention that has positively impacted the health issue; and 2) population or individual-level steps necessary to address the health issue into the future.
-Due on Tuesday, February 27 via Moodle by 1:20 PM.
+Health Issue and Program Evaluation Fact Sheet (40%): Each student will produce a 1-2 page fact sheet intended for the general public that addresses a reproductive or perinatal health issue and the following: 1) a public health intervention that has positively impacted the health issue; and 2) population or individual-level steps necessary to address the health issue into the future.
+Due on Thursday, February 28.

-Final Presentation (10%): Students will present either their letter-to-the-Editor or fact sheet on the last day of class, Tuesday, March 6.
+Final Presentation (20%): Students will present either their fact sheet on one of the last day two days of class, Tuesday, March 5 or Thursday, March 7.
+Part of the presentation grade will also be a peer-evaluation of each of the other student presentations.